espoirMur/cheatsheet-translation/fr/cheatsheet-supervised-learning.md

 <br>

-**73. k-nearest neighbors ― The k-nearest neighbors algorithm, commonly known as k-NN, is a non-parametric approach where the response of a data point is determined by the nature of its k neighbors from the training set.
+**73. k-nearest neighbors ― The k-nearest neighbors algorithm, commonly known as k-NN, is a non-parametric approach where the response of a data point is determined by the nature of its k neighbors from the ensemble d'apprentissage.
 It can be used in both classification and regression settings.**

-&#10230; k-nearest neighbors ― L'algorithme des k-nearest neighbors, aussi connu sous le nom de k-NN, est une approche non-paramétrique où la réponse d'un point est déterminée par la nature de ses k voisins dans le training set.
+&#10230; k-nearest neighbors ― L'algorithme des k-nearest neighbors, aussi connu sous le nom de k-NN, est une approche non-paramétrique où la réponse d'un point est déterminée par la nature de ses k voisins dans le ensemble d'apprentissage.
 Il peut être utilisé dans des cadres de classification et de régression.

 <br>